• Skip to primary navigation

 My Rating: ⭐⭐⭐⭐⭐

-My Review: This Microplane has been and still is my favorite over the past decade!
-My replacement was once when someone came to borrow it in the kitchen and left it next to an open flame!
+My Review: Over the past decade, this Microplane has been and still is my favorite!
+My replacement was once when someone came to borrow it in the kitchen and left it next to an open flame at the Ritz!
 And it scorched the metal.
-It worked great, but I was young and concerned about aesthetics.
+Honestly, it worked great, but I was young and concerned about aesthetics.
 Go figure!
 This was a professional kitchen staple.
 You can use it to enhance the citrus flavor and presentation of foods, from pureed soups to beautiful French custards, just like my Spicy Green Kale Lentil Soup, which has a delicious lemon broth.
 It’s the original, and it’s my must-have go-to item.
-Learn more about zesting.

 Storage